Saratok

 A majority of the Iban people live in longhouses in rural areas, planting paddy, pepper and tapping rubber to earn a living.
-Some of the Ibans in Saratok either work on or own an palm oil plantations.
+Some of the Ibans in Saratok either work on or own palm oil plantations.
 Generally, the Malay community live near rivers, fishing and planting pineapples, cocoa and coconut.
 A majority of the shopkeepers in Saratok town are Chinese.

 Events

 A main annual event in Saratok is the Saratok Regatta or Pesta Air Sungai Krian, a boat-racing event.
 This event usually takes place during one weekend in July.
-Many stalls selling things ranging from food to souvenirs are set up in the car park between Saratok Wet Market and a nearby Buddhist temple to capitalise on the number of people who throng to this event every year.
+Many stalls selling things ranging from food to souvenirs are set up in the car park between Saratok Wet Market and Nek Kochon Market was place big stage capitalise on the number of people who throng to this event every year.

+Saratok was harmony place to stay where multi race live together, work together, eat and drink together with happy and respect each other.

+There was big prayer place in Saratok not far from each others like Masjid Al- Muthadin, Buddhist Tample near market river and Church.

 Facilities

 There are three secondary schools and three primary schools in Saratok town and a number of rural primary schools.
 Saratok also have a pre-university college (Kolej Tingkatan Enam).

-There are also Saratok Community Hospital, Klinik Welcare, Klinik PMG, Keluarga Supermarket, Nam Leong Supermarket, Everwin Supermarket, Eco Shop Supermarket, and more other facilities within the town.
+There are also Saratok Community Hospital, Klinik Welcare, Klinik PMG, and more other facilities within the town.

-There are also four banks in Saratok town (Maybank, Agro Bank, CIMB Bank, & RHB Bank).
+There are also four banks in Saratok town (BSN, Agro Bank, Hong Leong Bank, & Bank Rakyat ATM).